fhildeb/lukso-node-guide/7-monitoring/04-blackbox-exporter.md

 If `journal` is your logging tool, you can access the full logs with the journal control tool

 - `-f`: Logging in follow mode displays the most recent journal entries and then updates in real time as new entries are added.
-- `-u`: In unit mode, it filters the log to show only entries for the specified systemd service, this time node_exporter
+- `-u`: In unit mode, it filters the log to show only entries for the specified systemd service, this time blackbox_exporter

 ```sh
 sudo journalctl -f -u blackbox_exporter